chuksdozie/dcc-webapp/UI_PLUGINS_USAGE.md

 ### **2. Parent Component for Each Plugin**

 - Create a parent (or wrapper) component for every UI plugin component.
-- This simplifies updates and modifications by centralizing the logic and configuration.
+- This simplifies updates and modifications by centralizing the logic and configuration..

 ---